thomasvm/unfold/readme.md

 ### TODO

-* implement different strategies for getting the code _on the other side_: ftp, copy over powershell session, BITS
 * hg support, and other scms
 * Create-AssemblyInfo function for generating a shared assembmy info.
 Based on [this](https://github.com/ayende/rhino-mocks/blob/master/psake_ext.ps1)